-- Vehicle can be moved with entrance and/or exit door open (brake interlocks disabled). - Transmission can be shifted without foot of brake treadle. - Transmission can be shifted and vehicle moved with wheelchair ramp deployed.

-- Exit doors can be opened at any speed by using the emergency release control valve. - Transmission can be shifted and vehicle moved with the fuel door open.
+- Vehicle can be moved with entrance and/or exit door open (brake interlocks disabled). - Transmission can be shifted without foot of brake treadle. - Transmission can be shifted and vehicle moved with wheelchair ramp deployed. - Exit doors can be opened at any speed by using the emergency release control valve.

 The Door Master toggle switch, located in the destination sign compartment, controls power to the brake interlocks and exit door.
 When the switch is in the ON position, the entrance and exit doors are fully functional.
-In this mode, opening the exit door, kneeling the vehicle or operating the wheelchair ramp engages the interlocks.
+In this mode, opening the entrance or exit door, kneeling the vehicle or operating the wheelchair ramp engages the interlocks.
 Engaging the interlocks applies the rear brakes and deactivates the accelerator.